potatoeggy/eifueo/docs/mcv4u7.md

 Two planes are parallel if their direction vectors are scalar multiples of each other:
 $$\vec n_1 = k\vec n_2$$

-If they are also coincident, the D-values will also be identical:
+If they are also coincident, the D-values will also be identical or equal to the same scalar multiple as the normal:
 $$D_1=D_2$$

 Otherwise, the planes intersect, the line along which is equal to the cross product between the two direction vectors.